Factbox: The changing fortunes of Finland's Nokia

-Here is a look at Nokia's changing face after it agreed to sell its phone business and license for its patents for 5.44 billion euros (4.6 billion pounds) to Microsoft.
+Here is a look at Nokia's changing face after it agreed to sell its phone business and license for its patents for 5.44 billion euros ($7.2 billion) to Microsoft.

 * In 1992, Nokia sold off its non-mobile divisions and launched its first digital handheld GSM phone, the Nokia 1011.